perplexedpigmy/ExData_Plotting1/README.md

 excercises, after all data fetching is one of the pillars of Data Science, and it's never too early to start collecting/implementing your tools of trade.

+## Assumptions
+The file was read assuming that it is immutable. alternative would have been to spend more time and space reading the entire file.

 ## Introduction